pact-foundation/jest-pact/RELEASING.md

    the branch if the generated result needs changing.
 The next push to `master` force-pushes the branch and discards edits, so make them when you are ready to merge.
-3. Mark the pull request ready for review and merge it.
+3. Mark the pull request ready for review.
+The test workflow skips drafts, so this is the run that checks what will be merged.
+4. Merge it once the tests pass.

 ## Running the script locally